The Best Android Phones for Seniors

 Jitterbug Smart4 from LivelyOverview:Overview

 Lively’s Jitterbug Smart4 is a solid starter cell phone for seniors ready to take the smartphone plunge.
-It’s got an even bigger screen (6.75 inches) than Lively’s previous models, making reading small text and watching videos easier.
+It’s got an even bigger screen (6.75 inches) than Lively’s previous models, making reading small text and watching videos effortless.
 I used the phone’s voice assistant to text, make calls, and browse the web.
 It made navigating the phone a breeze!
-The Smart4 also comes with GPS, email, browsers, plus Lively’s trademark Urgent Response button for medical emergencies (more on this later).
+The Smart4 also comes with GPS, email, browsers, and Lively’s trademark Urgent Response button for medical emergencies (more on that later).

 The list-based menu was one of the handiest features I found while testing the Jitterbug Smart4.
 My grandma and I didn’t have to search anywhere for the apps we use every day.
 It took us a while to figure out how to navigate the IRIS Easy Flip’s various features.
 Some features were in a list-based menu, while others were in different locations.
 That could confuse even less tech-savvy seniors, so I’m a big fan of the Smart4’s simplicity!
 The smartphone also has a 4G LTE connection with great nationwide coverage, courtesy of Verizon, and it’s compatible with hearing aids.